Operations

 In addition to being the Birthplace of American Ranching®, King Ranch, comprising 770,000 acres of pristine wildlife habitat, also boasts the distinction of being the birthplace of Texas game conservation.
 Abundant wild game is almost taken for granted in modern-day Texas, but there was a time when the bounty of Texas wildlife was at serious risk.
 Throughout the 19th century, wild game was abundant in South Texas, but by 1910, deer and wild turkey populations were almost completely eliminated.
 During a week of hunting on the Norias Division in 1920, a party of six experienced hunters was able to harvest only one deer.

 Today, Caesar Kleberg’s vision and passion for wildlife carries on in King Ranch’s modern game management and hunting operations.
 Hunters can pursue deer, wild turkey, quail, javelina, and wild hog on the Ranch.
-The exotic, but elusive, nilgai, a native species of Indian, is also a popular hunter’s pursuit on the Norias Division.
+The exotic, but elusive, nilgai, a native species of India, is also a popular hunter’s pursuit on the Norias Division.
 King Ranch acquired the Ranch’s first nilgai brood stock principally from the San Diego Zoological Garden in the late 1920s.
 Today, as a living testament to Caesar Kleberg’s vision for game management, the nilgai, like all the other game on King Ranch, are flourishing.
 The nilgai has been a particular success, and King Ranch is now home to approximately 15,000 of these majestic animals.

 Much of King Ranch remains a pristine wildlife habitat that includes huge live oak mottes, thousands of acres of mixed brush environments, and extensive coastal prairies and marshes.
 Baffin Bay, known by saltwater fishermen to be the best place on the Texas coast to pursue speckled trout and redfish, forms the eastern and southern borders of the Laureles Division.